Sarathy-Hub/whysee/README.md

-# Creating a README.md file with the provided content for the WhySee project.

-readme_content = """
 # WhySee - Real-Time Directory for Startups

 **WhySee** is a dynamic web platform that connects entrepreneurs, investors, and enthusiasts with a comprehensive directory of startups.
 It enables founders to publish their pitches, allows users to discover new ventures, and facilitates engagement in real time.
 The platform's mission is to create a vibrant ecosystem where startups can thrive, share their ideas, and connect with potential supporters and collaborators.